jonlabelle/Trimmer/README.md

 - Collapse multiple consecutive spaces into one space.
 - Trim empty, whitespace only lines at the beginning and end of the file.
 - Remove blank space characters.
-- Normalize spaces (consecutive whitespace and lines reduced, and lines trimmed).
+- Normalize spaces (consecutive spaces reduced, empty lines removed and lines trimmed).

 ### Additional Features